Tribal Council endorses Clingmans Dome name change

-Noting the "sacred" nature of the mountain, the Tribal Council of the Eastern Band of the Cherokee endorsed a bid Thursday to rename Clingmans Dome in Great Smoky Mountains National Park to its native "Kuwahi".
+Great Smoky Mountains Natl.
+Park — Noting the "sacred" nature of the mountain, the Tribal Council of the Eastern Band of the Cherokee endorsed a bid Thursday to rename Clingmans Dome in Great Smoky Mountains National Park to its native "Kuwahi."

 Supporters Mary Crowe and Lavita Hill told the council such a move will help younger members of the North Carolina-based tribe understand and appreciate their heritage.